 - Stay on top of correspondence from your loan servicer

 - Pay interest while in school if you can

 AccessLex is an outstanding resource for law students to research information about the costs surrounding their legal education.
 Take the time to explore their online resources and do your own school comparisons as part of your overall considerations for which law school is best for you.

-Start now!
-We’ve posted this in the fall to encourage you to think about taking the necessary steps to navigate through the financial aid maze and to help you become a more knowledgeable financial consumer.
+So, start now!
+We’ve posted this early in the cycle to encourage you to think about taking the necessary steps to navigate through the financial aid maze and to help you become a more knowledgeable financial consumer.